ruby/www.ruby-lang.org/en/news/_posts/2014-01-13-approved-maintenance-policy.md

 lang: en
 ---

-We'd like to take a minute and discuss our plans for ruby-core supported maintenance periods of Ruby.
+We've decided our plans for ruby-core supported maintenance periods of Ruby.

 For context, you should read our recent policy changes for [semantic versioning](/en/news/2013/12/21/semantic-versioning-after-2-1-0).